VictorVy/WinForms-Calculator/README.md

 # WinForms-Calculator
-Used C# Windows Forms.
-Super basic.
+Used C# with Windows Forms.

-Made this super basic and immature calculator app a year ago, with C#.
+Very basic calculator done with C#.
-Almost zero features compared to my java app.
+Minimal features compared to the java calculator.
 Project files yet to be found.